 There are two types of smart packaging: active packaging and intelligent packaging.

 We’ll look at each type of smart packaging individually before going into the overall benefits that it offers.

 This packaging is a type of smart packaging within the smart food packaging market.

 The packaging is designed in a way where it interacts with the contents inside the packaging and improves its shelf life and/or quality while being stored.

 It can be designed to release certain substances into the medium, or substances can be removed from the medium.

 Active packaging uses light filtering materials, oxygen and ethylene absorbers, antimicrobial surface coatings, or moisture-regulating materials, either by adding them into the packaging or as an insert.

-This type of intelligent packaging can be a major benefit in food and beverage packaging and is an excellent addition to the active and intelligent packaging market.
+This type of packaging can be a major benefit in food and beverage products and is an excellent addition to the active and intelligent packaging market.

 Active packaging can add value to the product without detracting from the look and feel of the brand narratives.

 Intelligent packaging, like active packaging, offers benefits for the consumer in different ways.